sssuriset/kepler-lightcurve-analysis/README.md

-# kepler-lightcurve-analysis
+# Kepler Light Curve Analysis
 Kepler light curve analysis with period estimation using Python and Astropy
-# Kepler Light Curve Analysis

 This project analyzes photometric time-series data from the Kepler Space Telescope to identify periodic brightness variations in a star.